-The monthly compliance rate is 71.4% with the large turboprop aircraft departures included, not shown.
+The monthly compliance rate is 59.2% with the large turboprop aircraft departures included, not shown.
 Large turboprop aircraft are routinely departing on diagonal headings to the northeast and southeast directly after take off.

 City of Phoenix did not consider the Tempe measure feasible to implement, and developed a 5,500 feet long exit "Gate" at Price Road as the official measure the airport is using to indentify turbojet aircraft that violate the SID.
 Notices of deviations from the City of Phoenix are issued to airlines, which aircraft make turns away from the Salt riverbed before they reach the "Gate" unless a deviation is caused by direction from air traffic control or adverse weather.
 Departures deviations within the times of day weather conditions were present are not counted when calculating compliance.
-The month had twenty days when diverse departure headings outside the "Gate" where identified by the City of Phoenix to be influenced by turbulent air/ weather conditions1.
+The month had nineteen days when diverse departure headings outside the "Gate" where identified by the City of Phoenix to be influenced by turbulent air/ weather conditions1.
+A few flight tracks which showed up as erroneous due to compatibility problems in the operational data source were excluded for the calculations.